nodejs/node-v0.x-archive/doc/api/crypto.markdown

 It offers a way of encapsulating secure credentials to be used as part of a secure HTTPS net or http connection.

-It also offers a set of wrappers for OpenSSL's hash, hmac, cipher, decipher, sign and verify methods.
+It also offers a set of wrappers for OpenSSL's hash and hmac methods.

 ### crypto.createCredentials(details)